jagusztinl/math_eng/README.md

 ---

-### Applications
+### **V. Applications**

-* Trigonometric functions are fundamental in geometry, physics (wave motion, oscillations), engineering (signal processing), astronomy, and many other sciences.
+Trigonometric functions are widely used in geometry, physics (e.g., describing oscillations and waves), engineering (signal processing), and many other sciences.

-* They are used to model periodic phenomena (day-night cycle, seasonal changes), and in calculations involving angles and distances (navigation, surveying).
+They are essential for modeling periodic phenomena (such as daily and seasonal cycles) and in calculations involving angles and distances (navigation, surveying).

 ---

 Absolutely!
-Below is a **precise and complete English translation of Topic 13** from your mathematics oral matura document, following the original structure, terminology, mathematical content, and formulas as closely as possible.
-If you need the original images or diagrams exactly as in the PDF, please let me know the page and I will transcribe or describe them accurately.
+Here is a **precise, sentence-by-sentence English translation of Topic 13** (“Notable Lines, Points, and Circles of Triangles”) from your mathematics oral matura document.
+The translation preserves the original mathematical structure, logical order, terminology, and all formulas, with nothing omitted or summarized.
+If you require diagrams or formatting as in the PDF, please specify the page and I will provide a direct transcription or description.

 ---